 Add new content to a connected vector index

 To add new content to a connected vector store, select the connected data source, choose a database if applicable, and then click Next.
-Click New index or New collection, specify a name, and then add documents by uploading files or connecting to a data asset.
+Click New index or New collection, specify a name,

 For connected data stores only: Map fields from your existing index or collection to new fields that will be defined in the vector index asset in watsonx.ai.